Tuesday, April 9, 2013

 4. The Price is Right

-While the actual danger to tourists has been minimal, the benefits are many: there are currently deep discounts on excellent tour companies, first-class hotel rooms, Nile cruises, etc. And, with fewer tourists at the sites, you can walk right into the famous monuments that formerly had three-hour wait times.
+While the actual danger to tourists has been minimal, the benefits are many: there are discounts on excellent tour companies, first-class hotel rooms, Nile cruises, etc. And, with fewer tourists at the sites, the wait-times are greatly reduced to enter the famous monuments.

 Tutankhamun, Luxor Temple, Luxor (photo: JCarnegie)